 3) Recorded well

 We are looking for high quality media.
 All video must be shot in landscape/horizontal format.
 No filters or any effects.
-It is best to have a second person there to record, hold the camera, and direct, leaving the poet free to simply give the poem in the best way.
+It is best to have a second person there to record, hold the camera, and direct, thereby leaving the poet free to simply give the poem in the best way.
 We wish to avoid the Zoom-meeting context, though a well done selfie in the right setting (on a walk carrying your child, for example) has worked in the past.

 Note: audio quality is often the most difficult and the first thing to suffer.
 When recording using a smartphone is the video is usually fine but the audio quality poor.
 An external mic, a mic attachment, second hidden phone recording just audio, or some other audio equipment solution leads to the best results.
 We can help sync audio/video.

 We are looking forward to seeing/hearing your poems.
 Please submit your finished recitation to the contact email below with SUBMISSION as the subject.
 In the body of the email please include:

 - A link to your recitation via dropbox, google drive, WeTransfer, or any such thing; do not post your submission to Youtube and share us a link

 - A few sentences about the poem and meaningful location; see past issues for examples

 - A brief bio